karellopez/docker_workshop_template/workshop/setup.md

 ````

-**Note**: If the instructions aren't working and you have spent more than 15-20 minutes troubleshooting on your own, reach out on the #help-installation channel on the Discord server with the exact problems you're having.
+**Note**: If the instructions aren't working and you have spent more than 15-20 minutes troubleshooting on your own, reach out on the #help-installation channel on the Discord server (info below) with the exact problems you're having.
 One of the instructors will try and get back to you quickly to help resolve the situation.
 If they're unable to help via Discord, you may be directed to attend one of the installation office hours.